Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: Global Existence and Convergence for Admissible Data

 We can obtain a stronger profile of the flow using \cite{me}.

-\begin{proof}[Proof of Theorem \thref{long_time}] Since $N_{t}$ exists for all time and remains embedded under the flow, Theorem 4 from \cite{me} reveals $N_{t}$ must be star-shaped once it escapes the largest ball intially containing it, which happens by the time $t_{*}=n \text{log}(R^{-1} \text{diam} (N_{0}))$, where $R$ is the inradius of $N_{0}$.
-Theorem 0.1 in \cite{claus} then implies $C^{2}$ convergence to spheres for $\tilde{N_{t}}$, and Theorem 0.1 in \cite{Urbas} upgrades the strength of convergence to $C^{\infty}$. \end{proof}
+\begin{proof}[Proof of \thref{long_time}] Since $N_{t}$ exists for all time and remains embedded under the flow, Theorem 4 from \cite{me} reveals $N_{t}$ is star-shaped by the time $t_{*}=n \text{log}(R^{-1} \text{diam} (N_{0}))$, where $R$ is the inradius of $N_{0}$.
+Theorem 0.1 in \cite{claus} then implies $C^{2}$ convergence to spheres for some choice of parametrizations $\tilde{F}_{t}$ of $\tilde{N_{t}}$, and Theorem 0.1 in \cite{Urbas} upgrades the strength of convergence to $C^{\infty}$. \end{proof}